vitthalverma/language-phasebook/README.md

 The app is structured using clean architecture, separating concerns across different layers:

-- **Presentation Layer: Handles UI components and state management.
+- Presentation Layer: Handles UI components and state management.
-- **Domain Layer: Business logic and use cases.
+- Domain Layer: Business logic and use cases.
-- **Data Layer: Manages API calls and data storage.
+- Data Layer: Manages API calls.
+Storing Favourites phrases locally is not implemented.

 ## Challenges Faced

-- **Handling Byte Data on iOS: iOS does not support direct playback of byte data using the audioplayers package.
+- Handling Byte Data on iOS: iOS does not support direct playback of byte data using the audioplayers package.
 This was mitigated by saving the byte data as a temporary file and then playing it.
-- **API Integration: Ensuring seamless integration with translation and TTS APIs while managing errors effectively.
+- API Integration: Ensuring seamless integration with translation and TTS APIs while managing errors effectively.